 As he gave his graduation speech at BBSC, I saw a different Jacob.
 From the uptight and shy boy, he has become a confident young man.
 I listened intently to every word he said and expressed himself with much persuasion.
 After his grad speech, one parent commended for having raised a fine young man.
 To which I brought back the glory to God.

 Again, I speak for my husband when I say that we do not take credit for all these.
 We have this group of loving teachers who helped him get out his shell.
 They needed to make him feel uncomfortable at times to train him to be a young man who is sure of himself.
 He showed determination as he completed his requirements by the grace of God.

 Our daughter has bloomed.
 She has developed a love for music that she could learn three instruments.
 She learned to play the ukelele, guitar, and keyboard.
 Her creativity though swings from time to time shows in her art and style.

 This year, I have seen her new zest in school.
 She is more inspired and determined to do her lessons and projects.
 Maybe she is growing up and needing more responsibility.
 In fact, she expressed that to me one time.
 She wanted to do more chores at home.
 So I did.
 She can now cook simple meals without my supervision.

 Our daughter is a few months away from becoming a teen.
 All I can say is, I love this stage that she is in.
 It is an exciting phase for a mom to see her daughter blossom from the cute breastfed baby to a young lady.
 I am looking forward to what she will become in the next few years.

 As both our children mature, my husband and I are growing old It makes me think about their future all the more.
 How can we support their dreams?
 How can we become better parents to them?
-I would like to think that we also have transitioned.
+I would like to think we also have transitioned.
 From being immature parents of toddlers to growing parents of teenagers.
 Oh, Lord, help us.